 In November of 1991, although the embassy was not yet open for business, U.S. Ambassador Johnson invited the American ex-pats in Lithuania, such as myself, for a traditional Thanksgiving dinner.
 They were all well-known to me, since we all experienced the crazy, unbelievable year together.

 My godmother, Dr. Liucija Baškauskas and her family moved from Los Angeles to Kaunas in the fall of 1990.
 Liucija was a rector at the newly re-established Vytautas Magunus University with another Angeleno, Dr. Algis Avižienis.
 In the days after January 13th, 1991, Liucija helped the Kaunas TV station, which came online minutes after Soviet soldiers seized the Vilnius TV tower and station, to broadcast the truth about Moscow’s attempted coup and the courage of the Lithuanian people.
 The transmissions were seen in Poland, Norway and Sweden.
 The Kaunas tv station was successful in smuggling out video footage of Moscow’s crimes during the January 13th events to the West, which were featured in foreign broadcasts.
-Her daughter, Justina, arrived weeks later and worked in Prime Minister Vagnorius’ office while the Lithuanian Government worked to restore diplomatic relations with the world.
+Her daughter who had a graduate degree in international relations, Justina, arrived weeks later and worked in Prime Minister Vagnorius’ office while the Lithuanian Government worked to restore diplomatic relations with the world.

 Another Los Angeles neighbor, Vijolė Arbas, had moved to Kaunas in 1990 to serve as a lecturer at Vytautas Magnus University.
 Other young Americans were also serving as educators at the University: Chicagoans Rita Stukas and Vida Pocius, and brothers from New Hampshire, Linas and Darius Kalvaitis.
 As the daughter of the famous poet Alė Rūta (Rūta Arbas) who wrote passionately about her beloved Lithuania and was an anti-Soviet activist while living in the USA, Vijolė stood outside of the Lithuanian Parliament building on January 13th with the crowd, protecting it from Soviet tanks.
 Another American from Minnesota who also helped at the University, Rasa Tautvydas, stood with her.
 Unarmed citizens repelled the tanks that night and preserved independence with nothing but their patriotic songs.

+The summer of 1991 also saw the arrival of a lifelong Los Angeles friend, Auris Jarašiunas, who served as an intern at parliament.
 Chicago-native, Darius Šilas, arrived in Lithuania in July of 1991 and worked for Landsbergis as a translator and editor as well as handled his correspondence.
 And he was my roommate.
-During the 1991 August Coup, he helped remove historical Parliament documents out of the building to hide and preserve Lithuanian history just in case the hardliner coup succeeded and the Kremlin would try to erase Lithuania from the world once again.
+During the 1991 August Coup, Darius helped remove historical Parliament documents out of the building to hide and preserve Lithuanian history just in case the hardliner coup succeeded and the Kremlin would try to erase Lithuania from the world once again.
 After the failed August coup, he worked on the many historical documents reestablishing Lithuania as a member of the world of nations, such as the application to the United Nations.